 I'd pick a region and explore that rather than try to do too much.
 You can always go another time for another region which I've done having returned to Italy perhaps 7 times over 25 years.

 My suggestion, cliched as it might be, would be Tuscany!
 Hire a Vespa and explore.
-We did this out of Sienna in 2000 - lots of little hilltop towns and the obvious tourist places like Florence, Sienna and San Gimiano (which is FULL of tourist by day but empties at night). over 6 years ago
+We did this out of Sienna in 2000 - lots of little hilltop towns and the obvious tourist places like Florence, Sienna and San Gimiano (which is FULL of tourist by day but empties at night). almost 7 years ago